katbyte/terrafmt/README.md

 cat FILE | ./terrafmt.rb diff
 ```

-When working with provider acceptance tests with unquoted format strings you can use sed to make the blocks valid:
+When working with provider acceptance tests with unquoted format placeholders you can use sed to make the blocks valid:

 ```shell
 find . | egrep _test\.go | sort | while read f; do